 Digital fabrication is about to revolutionize how we invent and create, changing the way we design and bring to market new technology products for all time.
 The Digital Maker Movement is opening new doors of opportunity for UAT’s advancing computer technology students who are accepted into the first fully accredited Bachelor of Science degree in Digital Maker and Fabrication.
-Graduates of the incoming freshman class of 2014 will become among the first to lead this new revolution with a prestigious degree from an elite technology University.
+Graduates of the class of 2014 were among the first to lead this new revolution with a prestigious degree from an elite technology University.

 Contemporary society has embraced and come to rely on technology, so much so that it is entrenched in our everyday lives.
 This shift toward advancing technology that fully supports society has created the need for technology products to be designed, produced and distributed to fit the everyday, busy lives of consumers.
 If a device or technology does not mesh with a person’s lifestyle, it will quickly become obsolete.
 In all capacities—whether for home, work or leisure use—the world needs a new generation of innovators with digital making, robotics and embedded systems, digital animation and design skills to move industry forward.

 Powerful mobile and embedded systems are converging into devices that are increasingly replacing the functionality of larger, more cumbersome devices such as the PC.
 As this transition continues to accelerate, the need for intelligently designed products will continue to grow.
 Integrated devices and services in cars, homes and offices will interact with wearable devices to give the consumer a content-rich, context-driven experience.
 Designing, programming and building these devices will give students a firm grasp on the next generation of hardware devices and how these devices will shape the future of society.